 Contract Manufacturing of Value-Added Products

-India is the largest producer of milk, accounting for 18.5% of the world production, achieving an annual output of more than 140 million tons in 2016.
-Yet, sources from IMARC Group find that only one-third of the total milk produced in the country is sold under the organised sector.
+India is the largest producer of milk, accounting for 18.5% of the world's production, registering an annual output of more than 140 Million Tons in 2016.
+However, sources from IMARC Group find that only one-third of the total milk produced in the country is sold in the organized sector.

-The dearth of procurement centres and processing plants works unfavourably for the development of the industry.
-On the other hand, the abundant availability of the raw material and low capital investment have encouraged several MNCs to seek opportunities in the country.
+The shortage of procurement centers and processing plants acts as a challenge to the development of the industry.
+On the other hand, the abundant availability of the raw material and low capital investment has encouraged several MNCs to seek untapped opportunities in the country.

-These MNCs help in expanding the network of procurement centres and promote efficient utilisation of resources.
-The dairy farmers supply their milk to these centres, which further process it and manufacture value-added products.
-The processing of raw milk under the guided management of an already established brand promises better quality, longer shelf-life and varied options of package sizes.
+These MNCs not only help in expanding the network of procurement centers but promote efficient utilization of resources.
+The dairy farmers supply their milk to these centers which further process it and manufacture value-added products.
+The processing of raw milk under the guided management of an established brand promises better quality, longer shelf-life, and varied options of package sizes.

-Internationally renowned dairy companies like, Lactalis are making multi-million investments in the dairy industry of India.
-It bought India’s second-largest private dairy company, Thirumala for Rs.
-1,750 crores in 2014.
-It also went on to acquire Anik Industries, an Indore-based dairy company, for Rs.
-470 crores this year in March.
+Internationally renowned dairy companies like Lactalis are making multi-million investments in the dairy industry of India.
+The company bought India’s second-largest private dairy company, Thirumala for 1,750 crores in the year 2014.
+It also went on to acquire Anik Industries, an Indore-based dairy company, for 470 crores this year in March.

-The flavoured milk market is still at a nascent stage in the country.
-However, the wider acceptance of the Indian dairy market at the global level has provided various opportunities for growth of this market in the region.
-The transformation of the industry into an organised sector has also stimulated government and international credence in the profit prospects of the market in the region.
+The market for flavoured milk is still at a nascent stage in the country.
+However, the wider acceptance of the Indian dairy market at the global level has provided various opportunities for the growth of this market in the region.
+The transformation of the industry into an organized sector has also encouraged the government and international credence in the profit prospects of the market in the country.